braham2019/waterlevel/README.md

 ```
 - I also display the information on my Dakboard.
 As Dakboard can only talk to external https resources, I am using a Traefik reverse proxy, protected by Cloudflare and a Cloudflare Tunnel to allow access to the JSON server (config out of scope).

+## View of the hardware

+Cable between sensor and ESP32 not shown
 ![IMG_1668](https://user-images.githubusercontent.com/56874881/177165881-a1fb92fc-59b1-4c0a-938a-ffb175b15ed4.jpg)